ThatRandomAdmin/code-compressor/README.md

 * Your own files(Duh)

 ## Instructions
-Run the python file, and select the folder of the code you wish to compress!
+Run the python file, and select the file of the file you wish to compress!